ee-jackson/academic-kickstart/content/post/microbial-mats/index.md

 ---

 The second of my 16-week research projects undertaken as a part of my MRes was based at the Natural History Museum (NHM), London.
-This was my first foray into the study of truly 'wild' communities and naturally diverse environments.
 I was working with samples of microbial mat communities from meltwater ponds in Antartica, arguably one of the weirdest habitats on earth.

 The McMurdo Ice Shelf in Antartica forms an 50m thick undulating surface of ice floating on the sea.
 Annual summer thawing of ice and snow causes the formation of thousands of ponds in depressions on the ice.
 Variable ammounts of trapped marine sediments and salt are released from the ice as it melts.
 This results in ponds which are very close together in space and yet at opposite ends of the spectrum in terms of salinity and pH.
 They can vary in size from thousands of meters in diameter to two, and have assorted levels of ice cover.